Learn more about the cost of ending world hunger, and get statistics about the problem of malnutrition across the globe.

 The UN cites global conflict as a major reason for the lack of progress.
 According to UN Secretary General António Guterres, “A renewed commitment to multilateralism, to prevention and to diplomacy is essential.”

 More than 2 billion people do not have regular access to safe, nutritious, and sufficient food.
+An additional 83 to 132 million people are at risk of being undernourished in 2020 due to the effects of the coronavirus pandemic.

 However, no country is immune from the problem of food scarcity.
 Worldwide, 2 billion people do not have regular access to safe, nutritious, and sufficient food—including an estimated 29.9 million in the United States.